 Millions of Americans miss work, make countless visits to the doctor and overspend on pain relievers each year due to headaches and migraines.
-Some headaches, especially those that occur upon waking are caused by TMJ Dysfunction.
+Some headaches, especially those that occur upon waking are caused by TMJ dysfunction.
 These types of headaches can be successfully treated and often cured by a qualified dentist through simple dental procedures and splint therapy.
 At Creekside Dentistry, we address TMD as a dental concern and offer treatment for headaches in Amherst, NY.

 Amherst Dentists, Dr. Walter Neuhaus and Dr. Karl Neuhaus

 Dr. Karl Neuhaus has studied at The Dawson Academy, focusing on TMJ conditions and bite disorders.
 Many of his patients have likely visited other dentist offices without achieving their desired results.
-Using modern techniques, Dr. Neuhaus is able to restore health, function and beauty to the mouth with treatments that are pain-free, affordable and long lasting.
+Using modern techniques, Dr. Neuhaus is able to restore health, function, and beauty to the mouth.
+His treatments are pain-free, affordable, and long-lasting.

 What Causes Headaches?